 Recognition of a Tanzanian arbitral award in the Netherlands under European regulations

 It is rare for a foreign arbitral award to be recognised in the Netherlands on the basis of a regulation other than the New York Convention.
 Recently, however, the Court of The Hague granted an application for the recognition and enforcement of a Tanzanian arbitral award on the basis of a European regulation.
-Litigation Lawyer Otto Hennis explains the ruling.
+Litigation Lawyer Onno Hennis explains the ruling.

 Application for recognition of a Tanzanian arbitral award